Jeffchen54/KMP-Kemono-Downloader/README.md

 https://kemono.party/service/user/xxxxxx/post/xxx: Downloads specific artist work

 ## Important Download information:
-- There are discord servers with up to 1 million posts, this will usually take overnight to a day to complete as well as needing a significant amount of memory.
+- There are discord servers with up to 1 million posts, this will usually take multiple days to complete as well as needing a significant amount of memory.
 If you are downloading from other services, it will be much quicker than from discord due to the extra processing that is needed for discord content.